 A lively introduction to and history of international contemporary art from 1960 to the

-are perpetually asked about contemporary art they are not the questions that E. H. Gombrich
+questions are perpetually asked about contemporary art they are not the questions that E. H.

-set out to answer in his seminal book The Story of Art.
-Contemporary art is very different from
+Gombrich set out to answer in his seminal book The Story of Art.
+Contemporary art is very

-what came before.
-From the 1960s where Gombrich's account concludes artists began to abandon
+different from what came before.
+From the 1960s where Gombrich's account concludes artists

-traditional forms of art and started to make work that questioned art's very definition.
-This
+began to abandon traditional forms of art and started to make work that questioned art's very

-is where Godfrey picks up the story.
-Developments in contemporary art have followed no
+definition.
+This is where Godfrey picks up the story.
+Developments in contemporary art have

-straightforward line of progress or sequence of movements.
-Recognizing this Tony Godfrey
+followed no straightforward line of progress or sequence of movements.
+Recognizing this Tony

-creates a narrative from a series of often dramatic creative conflicts and arguments around
+Godfrey creates a narrative from a series of often dramatic creative conflicts and arguments

-what art is or should be.
-From object versus sculpture and painting versus conceptual to local
+around what art is or should be.
+From object versus sculpture and painting versus conceptual to

-versus global gallery versus wider world The Story of Contemporary Art traces a history in
+local versus global gallery versus wider world The Story of Contemporary Art traces a history

-terms of drastic changes in social and political life over the last sixty years.
-How do we
+in terms of drastic changes in social and political life over the last sixty years.
+How do

 relationship to this question Godfrey asserts that multiple voices must be heard: critics